 Please choose which type of Hi-therm Lintel loading table you would like to view.

-Hi-therm is the only one piece lintel which achieves the Appendix R value for steel lintels in Part L 2013.
-Up to 5 times more thermally efficient than a steel cavity wall lintel.
+Hi-therm is the only BBA Approved one piece lintel solution which achieves the appendix R value for steel lintels in Part L 2013.
+Up to 5 times more thermally efficient than a standard steel cavity wall lintel therefore reducing thermal bridging & improving SAP calculations.

 Maintenance free – No maintenance required unlike other sustainable technologies.